Emergent Introspection in AI is Content-Agnostic: Experiment 1: Detecting Injections vs. Detecting What Was Injected

-\paragraph{Logit analysis reveals a suppression effect.} \citet{vogel_small_2025} finds that smaller models which do not report detection of injection show elevated probability of ``yes'' on injection trials (see now the contemporaneous \citep{pearson-vogel_latent_2026}).
+\paragraph{Logit analysis reveals a suppression effect.} \citet{vogel_small_2025} finds that smaller models which do not report detection of injection show elevated probability of ``yes'' on injection trials (see contemporaneous work from \cite{pearson-vogel_latent_2026,macar2026mechanismsintrospectiveawareness}).
 We conduct similar analysis on injection of Lindsey's original 50 concepts.
-In Figure~\ref{fig:exp1-suppression}, we display the data from coherent ``No Detection'' trials.
+In Figure~\ref{fig:exp1-suppression}, we display the data from coherent ``No Detection'' trials on these concepts.
 The models show elevated p(yes)/p(no) ratios---often 10--1000$\times$ above control---in middle layers after injection.
 We control for the possibility that injection may cause elevated p(yes)/p(no), by performing logit lens analysis on baseline ``no'' questions, reported in Figure~\ref{fig:yes-bias-logit-lens}, and Appendix~\ref{app:lindsey-controls}.
 In those controls, we find that injection in fact lowers p(yes)/p(no) substantially.
-Thus, detection seems to be considerably more robust than revealed in outputs.
-(Data gathered for Experiment 3, shown in Figure~\ref{fig:logitlens-no-detection}, confirms this suppression across all 821 concepts at specific layer-strength combinations.)
+Thus, detection seems to be more robust than revealed in outputs.
+(Data gathered for Experiment 4, shown in Figure~\ref{fig:logitlens-no-detection}, confirms this suppression in Qwen across all 821 concepts at specific layer-strength combinations.)

 \paragraph{Models love apples.} Models often can correctly detect injection but then guess the wrong concept.
 We find a striking result: of Qwen's 4,733 wrong identifications (coherent detections that name a specific incorrect concept, excluding vague responses), 3,542 (74.8\%) guess ``apple.''
 Llama also has ``apple'' as its \#1 confabulation, at 21.3\% of wrong identifications.
 The apple obsession is remarkable relative to the word's frequency: ``apple'' accounts for just 0.003\% of word tokens in SUBTLEX \citep{brysbaert_moving_2009}. ``Dog'' also ranks high in both models (\#2 for Qwen at 6.0\%, \#3 for Llama at 5.0\%).